Tranivic/Tranivic/README.md

 💻 **I'm currently searching for my first job as a dev**

-i decided to start learn programing recently, and at the moment i'm focusing in learn front-end and complete my university.
+i decided to start learn programing recently, and at the moment i'm focusing in learn front-end development and conclude my university.

 If you are a employer, feel free to contact me on [likedin](https://www.linkedin.com/in/victor-martins-t/)!📫